What is soil erosion?

 When soil is depleted faster than it is created, this is known as accelerated erosion.
 Unlike geological soil erosion, which is generally considered beneficial, accelerated erosion can have a detrimental effect on the environment and agriculture.
 This process is usually caused by human activities, such as over-cultivation by farmers and over-grazing by animals, irrigation, deforestation, and urbanization.

-See also What is signal reflection?
+See also What is an integer?

 Two of the main problems of soil erosion are the decrease in soil quality and the increase in contamination of water courses.
 The top layers of soil are considered the richest in nutrients and also help retain water.
 When these layers erode, vegetation can be deprived of essential nutrients and moisture.
 The eroded soil can move to other places, causing environmental complications.
 When this soil moves into waterways, it can lead to disturbances in lake ecosystems, sedimentation in dams, and contaminants in drinking water.